fortyrunner/ignite-test/README.md

 This was tested on a 4.0GHZ 24GB Core i7 iMac
 There are 6,000,000 lines in the CSV file.

-Adding more nodes reduces the time considerably.
+Adding more nodes reduces the time a fair bit but there is a point of diminishing returns YMMV.

  E.g